GenericMappingTools/GMTjl_doc/documentation/modules/inset.md

     in the inset.
 But since in this case the inset does not have to share the same coordinates with main figure, we only provide here the point coordinates of the interesting area.
 The syntax is hence `pzoom=(x0,y0)`.

-    - **coast** With this argument we can call the \myreflink{coast} command with all of its normal arguments.
-And furthermore, we can even call the \myreflink{plot} (or any of its avatars) to add line/symbol plots over the inset map.
+    - **coast** With this argument we can call the coast command with all of its normal arguments.
+And furthermore, we can even call the plot (or any of its avatars) to add line/symbol plots over the inset map.
 A further option to this form of calling `coast` is the option `rect=?`.
 If `?` is `true`, it will plot a 0.75 pt blue rectangle showing the main window limits.
 Alternatives is `rect=number`, `rect=color` or `rect=(number, color)`, where `color` is a color name and `number` is the rectangle line thickness in points